 But once a trend takes hold, the tendency is for it to grow.
 So, of course, barn doors returned outdoors to structures like sheds and garages as aesthetic and functional ways to improve the look of buildings.

-As a long-time woodworker, learn how I made both the barn door and installed it with a galvanized steel barn door hardware kit.
+As a long-time woodworker, I learned how I made the barn door and installed it with a galvanized steel barn door hardware kit.

 Where to Start: Size of Door and Rails

-First, and I didn’t expect this, one of the most confusing steps with any barn door project is choosing the size of the door and rail.
+First, and I didn’t expect this, one of the most confusing steps with any barn door project is choosing the door size and rail.

 Which requires a bit of thought on sizing the door to the trim and choosing the right rail size.
 For this project, I was covering a 30″ exterior door and chose a 36″ barn door (and a 72″ head rail).
 Wider was better.